ConceptualCode/snr_calc/README.md

 - **Requirements:** Lists package dependencies.
 - **Contributing:** Offers guidelines for developers who want to contribute to the package.
 - **License:** States the license under which the package is distributed.
 Adjust it as needed.

-This `README.md` will provide users with clear instructions on using and contributing to the package.